mathspp/mathspp/pages/testimonials/20250830-1700-nacho-caballero/default.md

 taxonomy:
     category: review
     review-tag:
+      - favourite
       - newsletter
+      - newsletter-drops
-published: false
+published: true
 ---

-Rodrigo is a consistent source of generous, high‑quality technical insights about the language we know and love.
+Rodrigo is a consistent source of generous, high‑quality technical insights about the [Python] language we know and love.